systemlibrary/systemlibrary-common-episerver/README.md

 Includes cache, auth, CMS, TinyMCE, routing, cookies, and shared view locations

 ## Latest Release Notes
-- 8.3.0.2
-- SSR: Local reload changed from 10 to 3 (fix)
-- Updated deps (fix)
+- 8.3.0.3
+- BoxSelection: multiselect was not working with v.
+12.34 of epi, fixed (fix)

 #### Version history
 - View git history of this file if interested